WordPress Tutorial Videos by WP101®

 Tips to Speed Up Your Website

-- Choose a Responsive, Lightweight Theme: A bulky theme can slow down your site.
+• Choose a Responsive, Lightweight Theme: A bulky theme can slow down your site.
 Opt for a responsive theme (adapts to different screen sizes) that’s well-coded and lightweight.
-Avoid themes packed with unnecessary features you won’t use.
+Avoid themes packed with excessive DOM elements and features you don’t need.

-- Regularly Monitor Your Site Speed: Keep track of your website’s speed using tools like GTmetrix, PageSpeed Insights, or Pingdom.
+• Regularly Monitor Your Site Speed: Keep track of your Core Web Vitals using tools like GTmetrix, PageSpeed Insights, or Pingdom.
 This helps you identify any performance bottlenecks and track your progress as you implement optimizations.

 Next, I’ll clear up some doubts on caching plugins.